hl7-pt/resp/input/pagecontent/index.md

 ### Scope

-This publication contains the full set of specifications...
+This publication contains the full set of specifications for Inspirers Ecosystem

 There is also an overview of the projects and motivation for the specifications.